iKenndac/new-blog/content/posts/2024-09-25-handling-responder-chain-actions-in-swiftui.md

 This approach is pretty much as old as time (menus worked like this in Mac OS X 10.0 back in 2001), and works great — we have the advantage of only having the declare the menu item and its keyboard shortcut once, and the items will automatically be enabled when they're available.
 Lovely!

 This all comes to a screeching halt when we get to SwiftUI, which doesn't really expose the responder chain directly.
+So, how can we handle selector-based responder chain actions in SwiftUI?

 ### Initial Solution: Explicit Forwarding